-- 15. New physical features within a front yard, such as ponds, fountains, gazebos, recreational equipment, sculptural elements, etc. are generally discouraged.
-When appropriate, such features should be diminutive in scale and style and visually deferential both to the residential structure onsite and to similar physical features that were constructed during the Period of Significance. - 16.
-Drought tolerant alternatives to traditional front yard lawns may be found appropriate at some locations so long as such alternatives are consistent with the prevailing character and appearance of front yards in the neighborhood.
-Front yards in South Carthay are green and open, promoting a park-like atmosphere.
-A thoughtfully prepared landscape plan using alternative low-water plant species may replicate the desired greenness and openness. - 17.
+- 7. Swimming pools should be confined to an enclosed rear yard.
+Above-ground pools are generally inappropriate, as are excessively massive pool accourtements that would be visible to the general public such as fountains, slides and waterfalls. - 8.
+New physical features within a front yard, such as ponds, fountains, gazebos, recreational equipment, sculptural elements, etc. are generally discouraged.
+When appropriate, such features should be diminutive in scale and style and visually deferential both to the residential structure onsite and to similar physical features that were constructed during the Period of Significance.
+New carports should not be visible from the street.

+- 9. When original site features have been lost and must be replaced, designs should be based on historic photographic evidence.
+If no such evidence exists, the design of replacement details should be based on a combination of physical evidence and evidence of similar elements found at similar properties in the HPOZ. - 10.
 In addition to compliance with the City's sign regulations (LAMC 12.21 A 7), any signs used for a home-based business or church structure in a residential area should be designed with sensitivity for the historic context.
 Such signs should be minimal in size, should not conceal any significant architectural or landscape features, and should be constructed of materials and colors that are appropriate to the style of the house and the Period of Significance.
-Illuminated signs and digital signs are not permitted by the City in residential areas and would be inappropriate in an HPOZ.
+Illuminated signs and digital signs are not permitted by the City in residential areas and would be inappropriate for residential structures in an HPOZ.